We have compiled some tips for incoming new students from current engineering students here at Cornell.

 How hard should I be working?

 The difficulty of work varies.
-Expect to spend about three hours on work outside class per week for every academic credit.
-So, in general, devote about nine hours a week to a three-credit class.
+Expect to spend about 50 minutes in class and 100 minutes outside of class per credit hour.
+So, in general, devote about 7.5 hours total a week to a three-credit class.

 What do I do if I am having trouble with classes?